Brand Messaging: How to Create an Intentional and Strategic Communication for Your Brand

 • Red Bull – Red Bull gives you wiiings.

-Slogans are mechanisms of immediate association to brands.
+Slogans are mechanisms of immediate association with brands.
 But they are not necessarily the only way to transmit values and offers through communication.

 Brand messaging is a combination of factors, such as language, specific terms, and the tone of voice used every time a company communicates.